golang/proposal/design/draft-workspace.md

 ```

 The `replace` directives in the `go.work` are applied in addition to and with
-higher precedence than `replaces` in the workspac modules.
-A `replace` directive
+higher precedence than `replaces` in the workspace modules.
+A `replace`
-in the `go.work` file will overrides replace directives in workspace modules
+directive in the `go.work` file will overrides replace directives in workspace
-applying to the same module or module version.
-If two or more workspace modules
+modules applying to the same module or module version.
+If two or more workspace
-replace the same module or module version with different module versions or
+modules replace the same module or module version with different module versions
-directories, and there is not an overriding `replace` in the `go.work` file, the
+or directories, and there is not an overriding `replace` in the `go.work` file,
-`go` command will report an error.
+the `go` command will report an error.
 The `go` command will report errors for
 replacements of workspace modules that don't refer to the same directory as the
 workspace module.
 If any of those exist in a workspace module replacing another
 workspace module, the user will have to explicitly replace that workspace module
-with its
+with its path on disk.

 ### Semantics of workspace mode